 In 2015, at the University of Toronto’s iSchool, she completed her dissertation on personal names as the juncture of power, language and identity in Canada’s shifting cultural landscape.

 Diane’s dissertation project was funded by from her home institution: the University of Toronto’s Faculty of Information (iSchool), and the University of Toronto’s School of Graduate Studies; the Social Sciences and Humanities Research Council Doctoral Fellowship (2007-2010); CERIS – The Ontario Metropolis Centre; and, the National Aboriginal Achievement Foundation.

-Diane’s supervisor was Dr. Nadia Caidi, whose research examines the information behaviours of vulnerable populations, including people who have recently immigrated to Canada as well as our First Nations.
+Diane’s supervisor was Dr. Nadia Caidi, who researches information behaviours including those of people who have recently immigrated to Canada.

 With Dr. Philip Oreopoulos (Department of Economics, University of Toronto), Diane co-authored “Why do some employers prefer to interview Matthew but not Samir?
 New evidence from Toronto, Montreal, and Vancouver” which examines motivations for name-based discrimination during a 2010 resume audit of Canada’s largest cities.